-12 discussion questions submitted throughout quarter: third essay grade is the average of your first and second essay grades.
+12 discussion questions submitted throughout quarter: third essay grade is the lower of your first and second essay grades.

-15 discussion questions submitted throughout quarter: third essay grade will be the higher of your first and second essay grades
+15 discussion questions submitted throughout quarter: third essay grade will be the average of your first and second essay grades

-18 discussion questions: third essay grade will be an A (A+ for students who received an A on the first or second essay).
+18 discussion questions: third essay grade will be an A (A+ for students who received an A on both the first and second essay).

-Note that a condition of exercising the discussion question option is meeting a minimum threshold of class participation, enough to merit a participation grade of C-(every student who has submitted discussion questions to date has easily met this requirement).
+Note that a condition of exercising the discussion question option is meeting a minimum threshold of class participation, enough to merit a participation grade of C-.